Gijsvanmeer/ExplainingInStyleReproduce/README.md

  - the <b>utility_functions_stylex_notebook.py</b> contains the utility functions from the others in pytorch.

-### Requirments:
+### Requirements:
 To run the training code certain python libraries should be installed.
 When using anaconda the yml environment (env.yml) can be installed.
 For the notebook file the python library Ninja is needed.

 ### How to train:
-To run the training loop of the StylEx model one can run the command <code> python train.py --dir DATA_DIR </code> where DATA_DIR is the dircetory where the data is located.
-If the data is located in the the same file this part of the command can be excluded.
-Currently the FFHQ data is the expected together with the celeba classifier.
-When one wants to run the AFHQ they can uncomment the code above where the current code loads the data and change the celeba classifier to the AFHQ classifier.
+To run the training loop of the StylEx model one can run the command <code> python train.py --dir DATA_DIR </code> where DATA_DIR is the directory where the data is located.
+If the data is located in the same file this part of the command can be excluded.
+Currently the FFHQ data is the expected together with the celebA classifier.
+When one wants to run the AFHQ they can uncomment the code above where the current code loads the data and change the celebA classifier to the AFHQ classifier.

 ### Common errors: